 The second building, a log schoolhouse with neat, square-ended beams, sturdy roof, oil-paper windows and planed puncheon desks fixed to its walls, was completed in January, 1806.
 A library was completed the following year.

 The first pulpit was the stump of the first tree they felled, this history says.

 Some community members planted corn while others cut timber and built buildings.
 An abundance of wild turkeys provided much of the meat for the first year.

-There were rattlesnakes and wolves, but settlers were not deterred, drawn there by cheap western land after over-farming around their Massachusetts community of the same name.
+There were plenty of rattlesnakes and wolves, but settlers were not deterred, drawn there by cheap western land after over-farming around their Massachusetts community of the same name.
 Granville grew primly, begun by New Englanders and looking like a New England town, church spires rising over a latticework of compact avenues among the hills and trees.

-Their faith was Protestant, although somewhat cliquish: The community was laid out with a central village square — now the intersection of Broadway and Main — with lots at each corner for a church of a different denomination.
+Their faith was Protestant, although apparently somewhat cliquish: The community was laid out with a central village square — now the intersection of Broadway and Main — with lots at each corner for a church of a different denomination.

-I was baptized in a new Episcopalian church one door away from the church on the southeast corner of the square, the new church reportedly being built after a feud over the propriety of working on Sundays.
+I was baptized in a new Episcopal church one door away from the church on the southeast corner of the square, the new church reportedly being built after a feud over the propriety of working on Sundays.
 My congregational predecessors believed it was OK.
 To this day, I am proud to be part of a community, but also like to think of my identity as at least one door away.

 And here I am now, on a Sunday in New Mexico, reading Granville: Massachusetts to Ohio by Horace King, a late art professor emeritus at Denison University, doing some research for something else I’m writing.

 It’s easier to read about Granville than it is to return.
 It is too settled for me.
 My life hardly has been as neat and tidy as its founders made Granville, but I appreciate their self-determination and industry.